 Cyclists and horseriders are welcome, on a separate shared track.

 Vehicles can access the park from 8am to 6pm.
 Some roads are closed during the Wet Season (October to April).
 Check our park access information for the Darwin region to see if this park is open now: https://nt. gov. au/leisure/parks-reserves/check-park-open-darwin

-Holmes Jungle Nature Park protects an isolated pocket of monsoon forest and is nestled on the fringes of Darwin’s northern suburbs.
-Take the Jungle Walk along Palm Creek through the monsoon forest, and then a further section of track to the main picnic area, which provides easy access to Palm Creek.
+Holmes Jungle Nature Park protects an isolated pocket of monsoon forest.
+Take the Jungle Walk along Palm Creek through the monsoon forest, or the Woodland Walk which links the Hilltop Picnic area with the Jungle picnic area.

 Keep an eye out for Spangled Drongoes and the Torres Strait Imperial-pigeons in the wet season.
 The tiny Red-backed Fairy-wren is commonly found in clumps of pandanus throughout the Park.